product

 Read, listen, create: why your AI agent needs all three

 Your agent already reasons.
-Give it three hands to do work: read files, listen to recordings, create images.
-Here's how image generation completes the Frenchie toolkit — and what that means for the shape of your next agent workflow.
+Give it three hands: read files, listen to recordings, create images.
+How image generation completes the Frenchie toolkit.

 Your AI agent already has a brain.
 It can reason, plan, write code, argue with you about architecture decisions, and generate a plausible roadmap in under a minute.
 What it's missing is hands.